ncl-ROVers/arduino/README.md

 Low-level software for the Newcastle University ROV 2021.
 Takes key:value pairs from [Raspberry Pi](https://github.com/ncl-ROVers/raspberry-pi) in MsgPack format and acts on them accordingly.

+Designed for Arduino Nano 33 BLE but should also be fully functional for Arduino Mega 2560 or similar.

 ## Installation

 ### Software Dependencies